AdaneNT/Gait-Analysis-Toolkit/README.md

 - ⬆️ Going Upstairs
 - ⬇️ Going Downstairs

 This project demonstrates the real-world deployment of an ML model via a RESTful API built with Flask, served through Docker, and documented using Swagger UI.
+More descriptions about the toolkit can be accessed from the [project website here](https://alameda.catalink.eu/ga_ntnu.html).

 ---